camunda/camunda-docs/docs/components/modeler/bpmn/bpmn-coverage.md

 ## Data

 :::note
-`DataObject` and `DataStore` are supported by Camunda for modeling purposes only.
-Camunda does not support any additional data features the BPMN standard defines.
+`DataObject` and `DataStore`, like other BPMN standard IO mappings, are supported by Camunda for modeling purposes only.
 :::

 import DataObjectSvg from './assets/bpmn-symbols/data-object.svg'